Michigan Individual Income Tax - e-File 2017

 Michigan and City of Detroit tax returns for 2015, 2016, 2017 including amended 2017 tax returns will be accepted during the 2018 processing year.

 Michigan, along with many other state revenue agencies, is requesting additional information in an effort to combat stolen-identity tax fraud to protect you and your tax refund.
 If you have a driver’s license or state issued identification card, please provide the requested information from it.
 Your return will not be rejected if you do not have a driver’s license or state-issued identification.
 Providing the information could help process your return more quickly.
 For more information regarding identify theft visit www.michigan.gov/identitytheft.

 E-file with Commercial Tax Software – Do it yourself.
 Buy tax preparation software either over-the-counter or online and prepare your own return.
 The software’s question and answer format makes doing taxes much easier than filling out tax forms.
 Several software companies offer FREE e-file services to qualified Michigan taxpayers.
 If you do not qualify to file for FREE, you may also e-file for a small fee.

-Tax Due Returns – Returns resulting in a tax due must submit payment, along with form MI-1040-V by April 15, 2014 to avoid penalty and interest.
-Michigan Department of Treasury does not participate in electronic funds withdrawals or direct debit for payment of taxes due.
+Tax Due Returns – Returns resulting in a tax due must submit payment by using direct debit (if supported by your software), using Michigan's e-Payment system, or mailing your payment along with form MI-1040-V and/or form City-V by April 18, 2017 to avoid penalty and interest.